J-1 Internships & Off-Campus Employment

 2. Employer Form or letter from employer (on company letterhead) that includes all requested information.

-3. Letter of Recommendation from you Academic Advisor
+3. Academic Advisor Form

 To assist your academic advisor in writing the letter of recommendation, give her/him a copy of your employer’s form/letter.
+You should also discuss with your advisor the specific goals you have for your academic training.
+Your goals will be entered into SEVIS.

 4. Health Insurance Enrollment Form (only for post-completion AT)